darya134/Data_analytics/13-3. Final project (SQL)/README.md

 ## Task

-In this project, using SQL I analyzed the database of a large service that provides subscription-based books.
+Using SQL in this project, I analyzed the database of a large service that provides subscription-based books.
 This database contains information about books, publishers, authors, as well as user reviews.
 Analysis of this data will help formulate a new value proposition.

 When formulating a new value proposition, I recommend using the following information from the database: